Chevrolet Chevelle: Design changes: 1969–1972

 New round instrument pods replaced the former linear layout.
 Chevelle options included headlight washers, power windows and locks, and a rear defroster.
 Chevy's midsize production rose this year.
 About seven percent of all Malibus had a six-cylinder engine, while about 86,000 came with the SS 396 option.
 All 1969 Chevelles had a new locking steering column one year ahead of the Federal requirement, and headrests required for all cars sold in the U.S. after January 1, 1969.

-In 1969 Chevrolet developed a steam powered concept vehicle, designated the SE 124 based on a Chevelle fitted it with a 50 hp Bresler steam engine in place of its gasoline engine.
+In 1969, Chevrolet developed a steam powered concept vehicle, designated the SE 124 based on a Chevelle fitted with a 50 hp Bresler steam engine in place of its gasoline engine.
 The Bresler was based on the Doble steam engine.

-1970 Chevelle
+1970

-In 1970, sheet metal revisions gave the bodies a more coke bottle styling, and interiors were also redesigned.
+In 1970, sheet metal revisions gave the bodies a more coke bottle styling, and interiors were redesigned.
 The 1970 Chevelle and the 1970 Buick Skylark share the same roofline.
 The 1970 Chevelle came in Sport Coupe, Sport Sedan, convertible, four-door sedan, a couple of wagons, and coupé utility (the El Camino) body styles.
 Only three of these (Malibu sport coupe, Malibu convertible, and El Camino pickup) were available with a choice of one of two SS options; RPO Z25 with the SS 396 (402 cuin) engine and RPO Z15 with the new 454 cuin engine.
-The base model was now simply called Chevelle in lieu of the former base 300 Deluxe, and was only available as a Sport Coupe or four-door sedan.
-In Canada, the base series retained its 300 Deluxe name, with appropriate badging on each front fender just behind the front wheel well.
+The base model was now called Chevelle instead of the former base 300 Deluxe, and was only available as a Sport Coupe or four-door sedan.
+The base series retained its 300 Deluxe name in Canada, with appropriate badging on each front fender just behind the front wheel well.
 The 300 Deluxe 2-door sedan was canceled and replaced by the base Chevelle Sport Coupe, a 2-door pillarless hardtop.
-The hardtop, convertible, and sedan received the upgraded sheet metal but the station wagons and El Camino retained the previous year's sheet metal panels (which went on for the next 2 model years).
+The hardtop, convertible, and sedan received the upgraded sheet metal.
+However, the station wagons and El Camino retained the previous year's sheet metal panels (which went on for the next 2 model years).
 Station wagons were the entry-level Nomad, the Chevelle-level Greenbrier, the Malibu-level Concours, and an upscale Concours Estate.
 New options included power door locks and a stalk-mounted wiper control.
-Production was expanded to the GM Arlington Assembly plant in Arlington, Texas (where the Chevelle was assembled with its corporate siblings in this case the Oldsmobile Cutlass).
+Production was expanded to the GM Arlington Assembly plant in Arlington, Texas (where the Chevelle was assembled with its corporate siblings, in this case, the Oldsmobile Cutlass).